Susan Sollins, Executive Director (In Memoriam)

 Jessica Hamlin is an educator who focuses on integrating contemporary visual art and media into K-12 classrooms and developing professional learning communities for educators.
 She served as the Director of Education for ART21 for 10 years before shifting her focus to directing the ART21 Educators program in 2012.
 She co-authored the book, Art as History, History as Art: Contemporary Art in the History Classroom (Routledge, 2009) and has published articles in School Arts and Art Education magazine.
 Jessica also served as the Acting Director of the Art Education program at Steinhardt School of Culture, Education, and Human Development at New York University where she also completed her Masters degree.
 In addition, she has served as an adjunct faculty member and program advisor since 2006.
 Prior to joining Art21, Jessica worked with museums, galleries, non-profit arts organizations and schools connecting the art of our time to students, teachers and public audiences.
 These experiences included education programs at the non-profit gallery Art In General, the community-based Saturday Art School at Pratt Institute, and helping to facilitate a comprehensive planning and assessment process with the Boston Mayor’s Office of Cultural Affairs examining school and community-based arts programs in the Boston Public Schools.

-Jonathan Munar joined ART21 in August 2008, bringing seven years of related experience as the Website Technology Manager at The Metropolitan Museum of Art in New York.
+Jonathan Munar joined ART21 in August 2008, previously serving as Website Technology Manager at The Metropolitan Museum of Art in New York.
 As ART21's Director of Digital Media and Strategy, Jonathan manages the ART21 Web and digital media-based presence, initiatives, and strategies, as well as the organization's social media activities.
 Jonathan is the editor the Art 2.1 column on the ART21 Magazine, which explores the uses of digital technologies by artists, museums, and other relevant organizations and individuals.
 Jonathan currently serves on the board of the American Alliance of Museums (AAM) Media & Technology Professional Network and has been a presenter, guest lecturer, and panelist for organizations such as New York University, Baruch College, Art Dealers Association of America, Museums and the Web, and the New York City ArtsTech Meetup.
 He holds a B.A. in computer science from Fordham University.

-After graduating from the Massachusetts College of Art in 1997, Nick worked with filmmaker Errol Morris as a researcher, starting a ten-plus year career in documentary film and television production.
-Since that time, he has worked for various broadcast companies including the Discovery Channel, History Channel, and Comcast.
-Nick has also worked on a number of award-winning PBS-broadcast arts and culture productions, including Blackside's I'll Make Me a World, and WGBH-TV's Greater Boston Arts.
-As ART21's Director of Production, Nick directly supervises the pre-producing, field shooting, and posting of ART21's broadcast and web-based video programming; Nick also develops and implements new production workflow models, incorporating recent HD technological advances.
-Nick lives in the Red Hook section of Brooklyn, tries to bike to work everyday, and is very happily married to his wife Sheetal Khanna-Ravich, a textile designer.
+After graduating from the Massachusetts College of Art as a painting major in 1997, Nick worked with filmmaker Errol Morris as a researcher, starting a fifteen-plus year career in documentary film and television production.
+Since that time, he has worked as production coordinator and manager for various broadcast companies including the Discovery Channel, History Channel, and Comcast.
+Nick has been able to specialize in PBS-broadcast arts and culture productions, including Blackside's I'll Make Me a World and WGBH-TV's Greater Boston Arts.
+As ART21's Director of Production, Nick supervises the pre-producing, field shooting, and posting of ART21's broadcast and web-based video programming; Nick also develops and implements new production workflows, incorporating ever-changing broadcast technologies.
+As a co-creator and producer of ART21’s online documentary series ART21 New York Close Up, Nick works closely with the collaborating subjects, directing and producing narratively diverse and visually stylish documentary portraits of emerging New York City-based visual artists.